Write SOQL Queries

 SFDX: Execute SOQL Query with Currently Selected Text

 To write a query and execute it without saving it to a file, you can use the command SFDX: Execute SOQL Query... and enter the SOQL directly into the command bar.
-The results display in the output pane.
+The results are displayed in the output pane.

 SFDX: Execute SOQL Query...